 Where to Find Help

 Hypoparathyroidism (hypoPARA) is a rare, complex endocrine disorder that can cause serious symptoms in many organ systems.
 Left unmanaged, hypoparathyroidism could be life threatening.
 Fortunately, medical knowledge has advanced to the degree that calcium and active vitamin D can be used to elevate your calcium levels and manage your symptoms.
-This approach can be lifesaving but can also cause problems down the road.
-But there is help in the present and hope for the future.

 The important thing to remember is that you are not alone.
 You will be better equipped to manage your condition and your life as you learn more, stay current on research and get connected to others with hypoparathyroidism.
 Here is a list of resources to help you get started.